logbie/wfl/Docs/wfl-actions.md

 say hello with "Bob"    // Displays: Hello, Bob!
 ```

+### Parameter Definition Syntaxes

+WFL supports two different syntaxes for defining parameters, each with different binding behaviors:

+#### 1. "and"-separated Parameters

 You can define multiple parameters by separating them with `and`:

 ```wfl